diagnostic · open source · runs locally

 Two scores.
 One question.

-Kelvin measures two signals on your decision field — the scalar output your pipeline produces.
+Kelvin measures two signals on your decision field.

 The pair is what matters.
-A constant-output pipeline scores Inv = 1.0 and Sens = 0.0.
-That's not stability — that's indifference.
+A constant-output pipeline scores Inv = 1.0, Sens = 0.0 — not stability, indifference.
 Kelvin calls it flat.
 Only high invariance with high sensitivity is grounded.

 Invariance